Alexander Seton, 1st Earl of Dunfermline: Union of the Crowns

-Seton was regarded as one of the finest legal minds of the time, and he became an advisor to James VI and guardian and tutor to Prince Charles, then called the Duke of Albany.
+Seton was regarded as one of the finest legal minds of the time, and he became an advisor to James VI and guardian and tutor to Prince Charles at Dunfermline Palace.

 After the death of Queen Elizabeth, Anne of Denmark went to Stirling Castle hoping to collect her son Prince Henry.
-During heated discussions at the castle, she had a miscarriage.
+Alexander Seton's sister Lady Paisley was of her companions that day.
+During heated discussions at the castle, Anne of Denmark had a miscarriage.
 As a member of the Privy Council, Seton went with others to Stirling in May 1603 to discuss and investigate the controversy.
 Seton wrote to King James in London advising him to treat the queen with care, writing, "physic and medicine requireth a greater place with Her Majesty at present than lectures on economics and politics."

 After the Union of the Crowns when the Scottish royal family relocated to London, Seton remained on the committee supervising Anne's Scottish incomes, while James VI went to England, and the infant Charles remained with Seton and his wife Grizel Leslie at Dunfermline Palace.

 On 14 March 1604, Seton wrote to Robert Cecil on the subject of the union and opinion in Scotland;This Union is the most at this time of all men's hearts and speeches.
 I find none of any account here but glad in heart to embrace the same in general: some suspect the particular conditions may engender greater difficulties.
 I hope the wisdom of the Prince who is both the ground and the cornerstone of this happy Union, with your and other wise men's assistance shall set by all such difficulties: as also I think there can be no particular condition desired for the weal (commonwealth) of one of the nations, but it must be profitable to the other, nor nothing prejudicial to one, but must be hurtful to the other, albeit only by the distracting of their due concord which wise men will think of greater consequence, nor any particular may be subtly cozened (brought) in.
-This is all I can write even of our thoughts here-away: I doubt not there are divers apprehensions there also."
+This is all I can write even of our thoughts here-away: I doubt not there are divers apprehensions there also".